Sak Yant Myths & Misinformation

 Misconception: “Each monk concocts his own special blend of magic tattoo ink too.
 The recipe is secret, but is thought to contain Chinese charcoal, snake venom, palm oil, and even human remains!”.

 A starter Ink that has been made using some additional herbs and prayed over is often added in small quantities.
-But seriously?
-Monks are digging up bodies to give tattoos? give me a break!

 6) Sak Yant Myth - The Sak Yant Hygiene?